 Phemex pairs perfectly with Koinly to make crypto taxes easy.
 Connect Phemex to Koinly to quickly calculate your Phemex taxes and create the right tax documents to submit to your country's tax authority.
 Koinly completely supports Phemex and makes tax reporting a breeze.

-Phemex pairs with Koinly through CSV file import to make reporting your crypto taxes easy.
+Phemex pairs with Koinly through CSV file import or API integration to make reporting your crypto taxes easy.
 Once connected, Koinly becomes the ultimate Phemex tax tool.
 How?
 Koinly will calculate your Phemex taxes based on your location AND generate your EOFY tax report, all within 20 minutes!
 All you’ll need to do at tax time is download your Phemex tax statement from Koinly and file it with your local tax authority.
 Done!

 You can't download a complete transaction history CSV file from Phemex, so you'll need to download several different CSV files to import to Koinly.
 The files you can download are: